BakhtinArtem/MemoApp/README.md

 # MemoApp
 MemoApp is a tool that helps you remember information.
 User can create sets of terms and memorize them using difference algorithm.
+All sets are saved in memory and user have access to data at any time.

 ## GUI
 Application has user-friendly GUI with intuitive understanding functionality.